justworkIT/justworkIT/README.md

 ---

 ## 🧑‍💻 About Me
-Web Developer focused on building **data-driven web applications**, using **PHP, MySQL, and APIs**.
+Full-Stack Web Developer focused on building **data-driven web applications**, using **PHP, MySQL, and APIs**.

-I specialize in:
+I develop complete systems from backend processing to frontend interfaces, with a strong focus on:
-- 🔄 Data scraping and aggregation using cURL and DOM parsing
+- 🔄 Data scraping and API integration (cURL, REST APIs)
-- ⚙️ Automating workflows with cron jobs and n8n
+- ⚙️ Workflow automation using cron jobs and n8n
-- 🗄️ Designing structured databases for scalable systems
+- 🗄️ Scalable database design and backend logic
+- 🌐 Responsive frontend development for user-facing applications

-💡 I build systems that replace manual processes with fully automated pipelines.
+💡 I build systems that automate workflows and reduce manual processes while delivering functional user interfaces.

 ---